Conia-ene reaction: Applications in total synthesis

-In 2020, Yang and coworkers employed a diastereoselective Conia-ene reaction during their asymmetric synthesis of (+)-waihoensene, a structurally dense terpenoid from Podocarpus totara var, first synthesized by the Lee group in 2017. waihoensis.
+In 2020, Yang and coworkers employed a diastereoselective Conia-ene reaction during their asymmetric synthesis of (+)-waihoensene, a structurally dense terpenoid from Podocarpus totara var. waihoensis, first synthesized by the Lee group in 2017.
 Vinylogous ester 9 was first functionalized in six steps to chiral Conia-ene precursor 10.
 Subsequent treatment of 10 with tBuOK in DMSO gave bicycle 11 in 83% yield as a single diastereomer.
 This compound then required eight additional transformations to reach (+)-waihoensene in 15 steps and 4% overall yield.